emscripten-core/emscripten/site/source/docs/contributing/developers_guide.rst

 Getting Binaries
 ================

-For contributing to core Emscripten code, like ``emcc.py``, you don't need to build any binaries as ``emcc.py`` is in Python, and the core JS generation is in JavaScript.
-You do still need binaries for LLVM and Binaryen, which you can get using the emsdk,
+For contributing to core Emscripten code, such as ``emcc.py``, you don't need to build any binaries as ``emcc.py`` is in Python, and the core JS generation is in JavaScript.
+You do still need binaries for LLVM and Binaryen, which you can get using the emsdk:

 ::